helium/HIP/0000-adjustment-of-dao-utility-a-score-to-remove-onboarding-fees.md

 Impact on Existing SubDAOs: Existing subDAOs that have been operating with the current A score calculation may be negatively affected by the proposed changes.
 The redistribution of HNT emissions could lead to disagreements or dissatisfaction among some stakeholders, particularly if they perceive the changes as unfavorable to their interests.

 ## Alternatives
-Maintaining the Current Calculation: One alternative would be to keep the current A score calculation, with the onboarding fee included.
-However, doing so might lead to unnecessary complexity, as managing the onboarding fee using on-chain mechanisms like NFTs and storing the associated data would require additional resources and potentially increase costs.
+Maintaining the Current Calculation: One alternative would be to keep the current A factor calculation, with the onboarding fee included.
+However, doing so might lead to unnecessary complexity, as this would force other SubDAOs to implement onboarding fees to increase their HNT emissions.
+This would require the buildout of additional backend infastructure to be built by Nova or the Helium Foundation, which is estimated to take around 3 months

 Adjusting the A Score Calculation Differently: Another option is to explore different adjustments to the A score calculation that might achieve similar goals while addressing the potential drawbacks of this proposal.
-This could include introducing new parameters to calculate the total amount of HNT burned for onboarding for reach network, vs only using the current fee.
-However, since the IoT network had such a huge head start, and almost 1 million hotspots onboarded but not active, this metric would heavily favor the IoT network and their HNT emissions.
+This could include introducing new parameters to calculate the total amount of HNT burned for onboarding for each SubDAO network, vs only using the current fee.
+However, since the IoT network had a large head start, and almost 1 million hotspots onboarded to the network, this metric would heavily favor the IoT network and disproportionately increase their HNT emissions.

 ## Deployment Impact
-This HIP requests that the Helium Foundation adjust the code for the A Score Calculation of the DAO Utility Score to remove onboarding fees.
+This HIP requests that the Helium Foundation adjust the code for the A factor Calculation within the DAO Utility Score to remove onboarding fees.

 ## Success Metrics
 The success metric will be the HNT daily emissions being correctly recalculated to exclude onboarding fees from the A Score.